 The property is located at the northeast corner of S. Delaware Street and W. Powers Avenue just south of the Norgren company.
-The property is surrounded by R-5 zoning with 2 and 3 story apartments to the east, south and west and Industrial (the Norgren Facility) on the north.
+The property is surrounded by R-5 zoning with two-and-three-story apartments to the east, south and west.
+Industrial property (the Norgren Facility) is to the north.
 Commercial land uses are along both Littleton Boulevard and South Broadway corridors.
 The site is a long-time vacant parcel in the middle of an otherwise developed neighborhood.
-The map below provides information on existing land uses in the surrounding area.
+The map on the following page provides information on existing land uses in the surrounding area.